teamviewer/TeamViewerPS/Docs/Help/Remove-TeamViewerUserGroupFromRole.md

 ## DESCRIPTION

-Unassigns user role from a user group of the TeamViewer company associated with the API access token.
+Unassigns user group from a role of the TeamViewer company associated with the API access token.

 ## EXAMPLES